The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

-Note that $\chi_{\{-1<u<1\}}$ can be viewed as a double well potential, although in a rather degenerate manner.
+Here the potential energy $\chi_{\{-1<u<1\}}$ can be viewed as a double well potential, although in a rather degenerate manner.

-This problem has been studied in \cite{CC} and \cite{Kam}.
+The problem \eqref{equation 0.1} is similar to the Allen-Cahn equation in many aspects.
+This model has been studied in \cite{CC} and \cite{Kam}.
 In \cite{CC}, Caffarelli and C\'{o}rdoba put this problem in a continuous family of phase transition models with double well potentials and proved the uniform $C^{1,\alpha}$ regularity of Lipschitz transition layers in the corresponding singular perturbation problems.
-Compared to the Allen-Cahn equation, their treatment is only different in some technical points.
+Compared to the Allen-Cahn equation, there are only minor technical differences.
 In \cite{Kam}, Kamburov developed the techniques introduced in \cite{DKW} which deals with the Allen-Cahn equation, and gave a counterexample of the De Giorgi conjecture for \eqref{equation 0.1} in $\R^n$, $n\geq9$.

 Define the quadratic form